 Miami urologists David Robbins, MD and Amery Wirtshafter, MD are proud to offer patients the latest medical and surgical treatments for men suffering from erectile dysfunction.
 In fact, Dr. Robbins and Dr. Wirtshafter are recognized leaders in the treatment of erectile dysfunction in Miami and specialize in treating complex cases of erectile dysfunction including the management of Peyronie's disease and the placement of an inflatable penile prosthesis (penile implant) even in the context of prior penile surgery or episodes of prolonged priapism.
+We are one of the pioneering urological specialists in Miami offering shockwave treatement for erectile dysfunction.

 Erectile dysfunction, or male impotence, is the inability to get or keep an erection to have successful intercourse.
 Approximately 94 million men worldwide suffer from erectile dysfunction and, most importantly, nearly every man who has the condition can be helped.